tomcam/least-github-pages/docs/markdown-links.md

 job of a static site generator like Jekyll, which is used by GitHub, is to convert Markdown files to HTML.
 How does this turn into a valid link?

-By a modest level of trickery.
 Jekyll, along with the way GitHub Page's webserver is tuned, sees internal links like `contact.md` and converts them to something like `contact` or `contact.html`.